 |

-Darius Lucas Nehemiah (Ahmad Nor), Author of 6 E-books on the Antichrist unravels Suppressed Information relating to the Antichrist, Freemasonry, Gog & Magog, 'Pauline' Christianity, Communism & Socialism, Shiism Islam, New World Order, Illuminati and International Zionism, etc. Nehemiah is a Revisionist Historian as well as Biblical and Islamic Futurist, basing his arguments on the sayings of Nostradamus, the Bible, the Quran and the Prophet, Muhammad
+Darius Lucas Nehemiah (Ahmad Nor), Author of 6 E-books on the Antichrist unravels Suppressed Information relating to the Antichrist, Freemasonry, Gog & Magog, 'Pauline' Christianity, Communism & Socialism, Shiism Islam, Muhammad in the Bible, New World Order, Illuminati and International Zionism, etc. Nehemiah is a Revisionist Historian as well as Biblical and Islamic Futurist, basing his arguments on the sayings of Nostradamus, the Bible, the Quran and the Prophet, Muhammad

 Search This Blog